 Office of the Chair and Executive Officer

-The Chair and Chief Executive Officer is responsible for representing the ASC, addressing emerging issues in securities regulation and leading the ASC in strategic planning and achieving its organizational objectives.
-The Chair has direct oversight responsibilities for the Communications & Investor Education Division and the offices of the Executive Director and the General Counsel.
+The Chair and Chief Executive Officer is responsible for representing the ASC, addressing emerging issues in securities regulation, and leading the ASC in strategic planning and achieving its organizational objectives.
+The Chair has direct oversight responsibilities for the Communications and Investor Education division and the offices of the Executive Director and the General Counsel.
 The Chair is appointed by the Lieutenant Governor in Council and reports to the Members and to the Minister of Finance.